AlexWaygood/typeshed-stats/examples/example.md

 ### Package status: *out of date*

-These stubs are out of date.
+These stubs may be out of date.
 In typeshed's CI, [stubtest][] tests these stubs against an older version of the runtime package than the latest that's available.

 ### Upload status: *uploaded*